-Idea for how you can use this at home - Design an integrated, flexible parasite management plan for your farm.
+Ideas for how participants can use this at home - Design an integrated, flexible parasite management plan for the farm.

 PARASITE MANAGEMENT PRINCIPLES

 A. FLOCK MANAGEMENT REQUIREMENTS

 • Separation of Groups

 Since different classes of animals vary in their susceptibility to parasite infection and its effects, they should be separated into groups which are grazed, treated and managed as distinct entities.
 The more susceptible animals are young, recently weaned ones, adults in late pregnancy or lactation, or highly stressed animals.